ciatph/ph-municipalities/README.md

 <br>

-<p>NO. By default, ph-municipalities use an outdated PAGASA 10-day Excel file by default for its local data source, downloaded on August 8, 2022.
-However, it also provides several ways for using updated PAGASA 10-day Excel files as data sources by:</p>
+NO. By default, ph-municipalities use an outdated PAGASA 10-day Excel file by default for its local data source, downloaded on August 8, 2022.
+However, it also provides several ways for using updated PAGASA 10-day Excel files as data sources by:

 - Prompting to download an updated PAGASA 10-day Excel file using the [Interactive CLI Scripts](#interactive-cli-scripts)
 - Providing [class methods](https://ciatph.github.io/ph-municipalities/ExcelFile.html#download) to programmatically download and use a remote PAGASA 10-day Excel file